singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

 ![Azure AD Connect with Federation](./media/azuread-sync-with-federation.png)

 ## Prepare your environment
-Of course signing-in users is an important step.
-However, before we can sign-in any user over KeyCloak, our Azure AD tenant must be _informed_ that there will be a user, whose authentication authority is somewhere else.
-In other words, a user identity _must_ exist within Azure AD.
+Of course user authentication is an important step.
+However, before we can authenticate a user with KeyCloak, the Azure AD tenant must be _informed_ that there will be a user, whose primary authentication authority is somewhere else.
+In other words, a user identity _must_ exist within the Azure AD.
 Today, the only supported way to get on-premises identities into Azure AD is to use [Azure AD Connect](https://bit.ly/as-kc-fed-001).
 Please familiarize yourself with [Azure AD Connect](https://bit.ly/as-kc-fed-001) before you proceed.

+**#Pre-requisites**
 > **Note:** In order to install Azure AD Connect and synchronize user identities, you must own a publicly routable domain name and verify it with your Azure AD.
 This domain will later be used as upn suffix (or e-mail domain) for your users to sign-in.
 You can read more about the procedure and requirements in the official documentation: [Add and verify custom domain](https://bit.ly/as-kc-fed-004).

-> **Note:** The most important aspect of Identity synchronization is the choise of the so called `source anchor`.
+> **Note:** The most important aspect of Identity synchronization is the choice of the so called `source anchor`.
 This is the attribute that uniquely identifies a user object in your on-premises environment.
 This attribute is sealed on the special user property `onPremisesImmutableId` of the cloud user object.
 This property (`onPremisesImmutableId`) is a `write-once-read-many` type of property.
 This means, that you can set the value of that property when the user object is created, but you cannot change this value later on.
 Please take your time to read through the [Azure AD Connect: Design Concepts](https://bit.ly/as-kc-fed-002) document for better understanding.

 As you can read from the documentation, Azure AD Connect by default takes the user's `objectGUID` attribute from on-premises enviornment and synchronizes that to the `onPremisesImmutableId` attribute.

 ### Install and configure Azure AD Connect
 The first step is to install and configure Azure AD Connect.
 You can read more about [Installing and configuring Azure AD Connect and Azure AD Connect health](https://bit.ly/as-kc-fed-003) following the official guidance.
-For this proof-of-concept setup, I used a customized installation of Azure AD Connect by choosing the following options:
+For this proof-of-concept setup, I used a customized installation of Azure AD Connect with the following configuration:

  1. Choose `Customize` ([image](./media/aadc-001.jpg)).
  2. Do not check any of the checkboxes and click on `Install` ([image](./media/aadc-002.jpg)).
- 3. For `User sign-in` chose `Do not configure` ([image](./media/aadc-003.jpg)).
-Alternatively you can choose `Password hash sync`.
-The latter is usefull in case of issues with your federation infrastructure.
-You can easily switch from federated authentication to password hash sync (sign-in in cloud) type of authentication for your users.
+ 3. For `User sign-in` choose `Do not configure` ([image](./media/aadc-003.jpg)).
+Alternatively, you can choose `Password hash sync`.
+The latter is useful in case of issues with your federation infrastructure.
+You can easily switch from federated authentication to password hash sync (sign-in in cloud) as the type of authentication for your users.
 This helps to avoid loosing complete access to your cloud services in case of issues with federation infrastructure.
  4. Enter your `Global Administrator` credentials for Azure AD to proceed to next step ([image](./media/aadc-004.jpg))
- 5. To connect your on-premises Directory (Forest) you need to enter credentials.
+ 5. To connect to your on-premises Directory (Forest), you will need to enter credentials.
 The screen contains a description of the account type you can use (Domain Administrator vs. Enterprise Administrator).
 For my setup, I used `Enterprise Administrator` account ([image](./media/aadc-005.jpg))).
- 6. Once you successfully authenticated for the choosen forest, you can proceed to next step ([image](./media/aadc-006.jpg)).
+ 6. Once you have successfully authenticated for the chosen forest, you can proceed to next step ([image](./media/aadc-006.jpg)).
  7. Configure the `Azure AD sign-in`.
 There is important information in regards to this step ([image](./media/aadc-007.jpg)):
   * All verified domain names will be listed here.
 The list does not neccessarily match your configured UPN suffixes.
 If this is the case, you may want to check the `Continue without matching all UPN suffixes to verified domain` checkbox.
   * `USER PRINCIPAL NAME` configuration.
 Here you must select which on-premises attribute will be used as a cloud sign-in name.
 Recommended configuration is to use the on-premises `userPrincipalName`.
-For this proof of concept I chose `userPrincipalName` You can read more about this important configuration on the [official documentation](https://bit.ly/as-kc-fed-005).
+For this proof of concept I chose `userPrincipalName`.
+You can read more about this important configuration on the [official documentation](https://bit.ly/as-kc-fed-005).
  8. Domain / OU Filtering.
 I chose to synchronize only single OU ([image](./media/aadc-008.jpg)).
  9. Leave all settings are are (`All users are represented only once` and `Let Azure manage source anchor`) ([image](./media/aadc-009.jpg)).
  10. Filtering.
 I chose to synchronize all users and devices.
 Remember that I only chose single OU on step `8`.
 This option here will synchronize all Users, Security Groups and devices from that OU into Azure AD ([image](./media/aadc-010.jpg)).
  11. For my demos, I like to add some extra attributes to be synchronized.
 So I chose the `Directory extension attribute sync`.
 Optionally, if you want to limit the attributes being synced to Azure AD, you can also choose `Azure AD app and attribute filtering` ([image](./media/aadc-011.jpg)).
  12. Here I just leave all relevant apps as they are.
 No changes on this screen ([image](./media/aadc-012.jpg)).
  13. Here I just leave all relevant Azure attributes.
 No changes on this screen ([image](./media/aadc-013.jpg)).
- 14. On the `Directory extensions` I chose `employeedId` and `employeeNumber` attributes to be also synchronized ([image](./media/aadc-014.jpg)).
+ 14. On the `Directory extensions` I chose `employeedId` and `employeeNumber` attributes to be synchronized as well. ([image](./media/aadc-014.jpg)).
  15. Finally I chose `Start synchronization process when configuration completes` and click on `Install` ([image](./media/aadc-015.jpg)).

 Once Azure AD Connect is installed, wait a couple of minutes and verify that all users and groups from the chosen OU (`step (8)`) are synchronized.